ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 There is no in-game indication that an item has been received.
 You will need to watch the client to be sure you're aware of the items you've received.

+## Special Thanks to:

+- [froggestspirit](https://github.com/froggestspirit) for his Super Mario Land 2 disassembly.
+While very incomplete, it had enough memory values mapped out to make my work significantly easier.
+- [slashinfty](https://github.com/slashinfty), the author of the
+[Super Mario Land 2 Randomizer](https://sml2r.download/) for permitting me to port features such as Randomize Enemies and Randomize Platforms directly from it.